dana234/README.md/README_Version4.md

 - The SQL queries used to inspect and clean the data for this analysis can be found [here](#).
 - Targeted SQL queries regarding various business questions can be found [here](#).
-- An interactive Tableau dashboard used to report and explore sales trends can be found [here](#).

 ---